Farming - Agriculture

 company business, although state governments may also employ offshoring.

-sometimes includes offshoring (relocating a business
+sometimes includes offshoring which is relocating a business

-function to a distant country) transferring employees and assets from one
+function to a distant country and

 firm to another.